 Well, under the guise of “redistribution of wealth”, it now appears like well have a brand name brand-new group of impoverished folks – those who have worked hard to have healthcare, and will soon have it removed from them.
 Keep reading …

 Nearly 150 million Americans now rely on company-provided healthcare advantages, and the rate of those advantages has doubled in the previous years.
 The average expense to a large company of covering an employee with a household is now $15,745 a year, and could soar to $20,000+ by 2016.

-Under the (Un) Affordable Care Act, employers with more than 50 workers will eventually have to pay a fine of $2,000 for each employee if they don’t provide coverage, but many could decide simply to pay the fine rather than pay for employees’ coverage, according to The Economist.
+Under the (Un) Affordable Care Act, companies with more than 50 employees will ultimately need to pay a fine of $2,000 for each employee if they dont provide protection, but many could choose just to pay the fine instead of spend for workers protection, according to The Economist.